seamusdemora/PiFormulae/PiCameraAntics.md

   [There are reasonably thorough docs covering the PiCamera](http://picamera.readthedocs.io/en/release-1.0/quickstart.html)

-  Here's a simple Python script that outputs a single picture:
+  Here's a simple Python script that outputs a single 640x480 picture:

     #!/usr/bin/python

+    import picamera
+    import time

+    with picamera.PiCamera() as camera:
+	   camera.resolution = (640, 480)
+	   camera.start_preview()
+	   time.sleep(2)
+	   camera.capture('foopic.png')
+	   camera.stop_preview()

 ## 2. From the command line

-    raspistill -o image003.jpg
+You can get photos/snapshots or videos:

+`  raspistill -o image003.jpg`  (substitute a filename and format of your choosing of course)

+`

 * [convert the H.264 format videos to MP4](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspivid.md)